 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

+Semester One

-ltem # Title Credits
+Title Credits

-ACR 111 Principles of Refrigeration 3
+Principles of Refrigeration 3

-ACR 112 HVACR Service Procedures 3
+HVACR Service Procedures 3

-ACR 121 Principles of Electricity for HVA CR 3
+Principles of Electricity for HVACR 3

-IET 114 Basic Electricity 3
+Basic Electricity 3

-WKO 110 NCCER Core 3
+NCCER Core 3

 WKO 107 or ORI 101 1

+TitlePrinciples of RefrigerationHVACR Service ProceduresPrinciples of Electricity for HVACRBasic ElectricityNCCER Core

+Semester Two Title ltem # Credits HVACR Electric Circuits ACR 122 3 ACR 126 Commercial Heating Systems 3 ACR 147 Refrigerant Transition and 3 Recovery Theory ACR 148 Heat Pump Systems I 3 INT 117 Principles of Industrial Mechanics 3 MTH 116 or MTH 100 3

 ltem # Title Credits

-ACR 122 HVACR Electric Circuits 3

-ACR/ASC 147 Refrigerant Transition and 3

-Recovery Theory

-ACR 148 Heat Pump Systems I 3

-INT 117 Principles of Industrial Mechanics 3

-ACR 126 or ACR 119 3

-MTH 116 or MTH 100 3

-Item # Title Credits

 ACR 149 Heat Pump Systems II 3

 CIS 146 Microcomputer Applications 3

 ENG 101 English Composition I 3

 IET 131 Fluid Power Systems 3

 SPH 106 or SPH 107 3